View of Van Schaick Island

 2. Peebles Island State Park.
 (Submitted on March 24, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Credits.
 This page was last revised on March 24, 2018.
-This page originally submitted on March 24, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 88 times since then.
+It was originally submitted on March 24, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 129 times since then and 18 times this year.
 Photos: 1, 2. submitted on March 24, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.